auscompgeek/chickenpie/README.md

 A Python implementation of the [Chicken][] esoteric programming language.

 This… mostly works.
-Of the example programs, deadfish doesn't work properly at all, and 99 chickens almost works.
+Of the example programs, deadfish doesn't work properly at all, and 99 Chickens works in BBQ compatibility mode.
 The others work fine.

 ## Usage
 In the project root: